sylvainschmitt/singularity-template/README.md

 \[URL\]

-Singularity container based on the recipe: Singularity.template.def
+Singularity container based on the recipe: Singularity.def

 Package installation using Miniconda3 V4.7.12